 “Good evening ladies and gentlemen.
-My name is Louise Kennedy, and along with my husband Andrew, I have been involved with Shared Lives since 2005,that of course was in the days where we were under the Adult Placement Scheme, and at that time, we did respite care, which we found very rewarding.
+My name is Louise Kennedy, and along with my husband Andrew, I have been involved with Shared Lives since 2005, and at that time, we did respite care, which we found very rewarding.

 However, in 2009 our lives changed forever when we were given the opportunity of having a young lady come to live with us on a permanent basis.
 The young lady in question was our wonderful Abby.
 There were no slow and gradual introductions, as is usually the case.
 Abby arrived like tornado in our lives.
 The only way I can describe it is ‘falling into each other’.
 My husband and I have never been parents, and all of a sudden, we had a lively 19-year-old exploding into our lives.
 Something clicked straight away, and the three of us have never looked back.